kexiZeroing/kexiZeroing.github.io/src/blog/react-18-suspense-transition.md

 >
 > The point of keys is that it uniquely identifies your item in the list - so when you move it down or up it still has the same id as it had in the other place.
 You don't get that with `useId`, and you don't get that using index.

 Sometimes you have data that lives outside of React - like browser APIs, third-party libraries, or global state managers.
-React doesn't automatically know when this external data changes, so your components won't re-render when they should. `useSyncExternalStore` is a React Hook that lets you subscribe to an external store, and it returns the current snapshot of the store which you can use in your rendering logic.
+React doesn't automatically know when this external data changes, so your components won't re-render when they should. `useSyncExternalStore` is essentially **a notification system that bridges React and external data**.
+It tells React "Hey, this external thing changed, you should re-render!"
+In response, React says "I can't track external data myself, so help me by telling me when it changes.
+I'll make sure your UI stays in sync and give you the current value of that external data to use in your component."

 `useSyncExternalStore(subscribe, getSnapshot, getServerSnapshot?)`:
 - `subscribe` ia a function that takes a single `callback` argument and subscribes it to the store.
 It should return a cleanup function.